 Forland Geophysical Services (FGS) was founded in 2015, developing and applying advanced technologies for land and shallow-water seismic acquisition, imaging and interpretation.
 We work closely with our clients to provide solutions to image through complex near surface for improved reservoir characterization.
 We use joint refraction (turning-ray) tomography and reflection tomography as well as full-waveform inversion (FWI) for accurate near-surface and subsurface velocity model building, followed by prestack time and depth migrations, for oil and gas exploration and exploitation and for geopressure prediction.
 Case studies include 1) Geohazards prediction in Permian Basin, the United States; 2) Imaging through fault shadows in Eagle Ford, West Texas; 3) 3D Anisotropic TTI prestack depth migration in foothills of Tarim Basin, Western China; and 4) Joint refraction and reflection tomography for imaging under complex near-surface conditions in Canadian foothills, Tarim Basin and Sichuan Basin.

 Xianhuai Zhu has more than 35 years of both oil and service company experience.
 He received a BS degree in geophysics from China University of Petroleum.
 After receiving his PhD in geosciences from the University of Texas at Dallas in 1990, he worked at Anadarko (formerly UPR) in Fort Worth for six years, PGS Houston as Manager of Reservoir Imaging for six years, Fusion Petroleum Technology as VP Seismic Imaging and a Minority Partner for four years and ConocoPhillips as Team Lead of Land Seismic and Acquisition Research for nine years.
 Zhu, as he is known to his friends, has been a technology champion for near-surface velocity estimation and turning-ray tomography, full-waveform inversion (FWI) and reflection tomography.
-He received the Reginald Fessenden Award from SEG in 2012 for his pioneering work on turning-ray tomography and tomostatics, and Life Membership Award from SEG in 2017.
+He received the Reginald Fessenden Award from SEG in 2012 for his pioneering work on turning-ray tomography and tomostatics, Life Membership Award from SEG in 2017, and Kauffman Gold Medal Award from SEG in 2022.
 He served as a Director-at-Large in the SEG board of directors from 2014 to 2017, and the 1st Vice President of Geophysical Society of Houston (GSH) in 2018.

 Junru Jiao has more than 30 years of both oil and service company experience.
 He received a BS degree in 1982 and MS in 1989, all in geophysics, from China University of Petroleum, and PhD in geologic sciences from the University of Texas at Austin in 1998.
 Junru is a recognized expert in reflection tomography and depth imaging.
 He worked for Bureau of Geophysical Prospecting (BGP) with various positions from 1982 to 1996, including two years as Chief Geophysicist for its Department of Research, Manager of Velocity Section for PGS from 2001 to 2011, and Advisor Research Geophysicist for Repsol from 2011 to 2015.